 10. El Portal Sedona Hotel

-Hate cookie-cutter chain hotels?
-This 12-suite architectural masterpiece will speak to your soul.
-This gem sits adjacent to Tlaquepaque Arts Village in central Sedona, putting you within walking distance of galleries and restaurants.
-El Portal Sedona Hotel‘s adobe walls and Arts & Crafts styling house unique suites reflecting Southwestern history.
+This 12-suite architectural masterpiece will speak to your soul if you hate generic chain hotels.
+El Portal sits adjacent to Tlaquepaque Arts Village in central Sedona, putting you within walking distance of galleries and restaurants.
+The adobe walls and Arts & Crafts styling house unique suites that reflect Southwestern history through handcrafted details.

 Frequently Asked Questions (FAQs) about Unique Places to Stay in Sedona, Arizona